gideonadeti/realtime-leaderboard/README.md

 # Real-time Leaderboard

-A real-time leaderboard application for ranking and scoring.
+A full-stack application that allows users to compete in various activities, track their scores, and view their rankings on a leaderboard.

 ## Features